A Learnable Prior Improves Inverse Tumor Growth Modeling: Methods

 The idea of the CMA-ES is based on sampling within a multivariate Gaussian distribution in parameter space.
 In each step, samples are evaluated according to their fitness.
 In our case, the fitness function is represented by the estimated posterior $P(\theta | \mathcal{D})$, describing the probability of the parameter set $\theta$ given the measured data $\mathcal{D}$ (Eq. \ref{eq:posterior}).
 The fittest samples are selected, and the sampling mean and the covariance matrix of the multivariate Gaussian are adapted accordingly \cite{auger2012tutorial}.
 Eventually, the sampling distribution converges to the MAP $\hat{\theta}_{\text{MAP}}$ (Eq. \ref{eq:MAP}).
 We sampled for a maximum of 600 simulations.

-To ensure an equitable comparison of runtime between sampling methods with and without a prior, we implement a specific initialization protocol for the absence of a prior.
+To ensure an equitable comparison of runtime between sampling methods with and without a prior, we implement a specific initialization protocol for the absence of a prior, the naive sampling.
 The tumor origin is initialized at the center of mass of the FLAIR segmentation.
 The diffusion coefficient $\mu_D$ and $\mu_{rho}$ are initialized at its lower limit, given that the forward simulation runtime increases linearly with $\mu_D$.
 This initialization results in a sampling strategy that converges towards optimal parameters while commencing with a small tumor and subsequently increasing in size.
 As smaller tumors facilitate expedited simulation time, this initialization improves the entire sampling runtime.
 For this comparative analysis, a subset of 13 patients was randomly selected for cost reasons.
 We sampled until a convergence up to 99 \% of the maximum posterior up to a total of 2000 samples for the case without prior and 600 samples for the case with DL-Prior.
+All simulations were conducted on an AMD EPYC 7313 16-core CPU.
+We published our code on GitHub\footnote{github.com/jonasw247/a-learnable-prior-improves-inverse-tumor-growth-modeling}.